invertase/cloud-team-mre/firebase/genkit/plugin-migrations-commonjs/README.md

 ## Frequent Issues

-- "Cannot find module" errors.
-If you encounter this, you may want to try using commonjs.
-There is a commonjs version of this template in `../plugin-migrations-commonjs`.

 - The setup script isn't perfect, so will often generate code that doesn't work.
 You should manually resolve the issues, which typically involve resolving the correct imports.